ndrean/UpImage/README.md

 ![ERD](erd.png)

 ## Notes for dev mode

+### Temporary saved on the server

+The files are temporarily saved on the server.
+They are deleted when uploaded.
+After 10 miniutes of inactivity, the files are pruned.

+### File change watch

 To stop rebuild when file changes, remove the folder "image_uploads" from the watched list by setting: